enckse/mayhem/README.md

 [data]
 # override the location where data is stored
 directory="~/.mayhem"
+# save the data in a pretty (e.g. JSON pretty) indented/format
+pretty=true

 [display]
 # display finished tasks that have been updated since